Starship: Theoretical possibilities

-The Alcubierre drive is a speculative warp drive conjectured by Mexican physicist Miguel Alcubierre in a 1994 paper which has not been peer-reviewed.
+The Alcubierre drive is a speculative warp drive conjectured by Mexican physicist Miguel Alcubierre in a 1994 paper.
 The paper suggests that space itself could be topographically warped to create a local region of spacetime wherein the region ahead of the "warp bubble" is compressed, allowed to resume normalcy within the bubble, and then rapidly expanded behind the bubble creating an effect that results in apparent FTL travel, all in a manner consistent with the Einstein field equations of general relativity and without the introduction of wormholes.
 However, the actual construction of such a drive would face other serious theoretical difficulties.

 Fictional examples

 The filming model of the 288.6 m long starship USS Enterprise (NCC-1701) from the Star Trek: The Original Series television show.
 The model was donated to the Smithsonian Institution in 1974, where it is on public display.

 There are widely known vessels in various science fiction franchises.
 The most prominent cultural use and one of the earliest common uses of the term starship was in Star Trek: The Original Series.